gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/Lectures 1-3.md

       - Cross-entropy loss: unnormalized log probabilities -> softmax (normalized class probabilties) -> minimizing the negative log likelihood of correct class [MLE] (aka minimizing the cross entropy [KL divergence] between the predicted class score and the true label)
       - Final loss: multiclass SVM / cross-entropy + **regularization loss**. **With regularization loss, the final loss cannot be equal to zero**.
 With L2 regularization, the weights tends to evenly distributed.
   - Convolutional Neural Network.
-- Optimization
-  - **Derivative** indicates the rate of change of a function with respect to that variable surrounding an infinitesimally small region `h` near a particular point.
-When `h` is very small, the function is well-approximated by a straight line, and the derivative is its slope.
-  - **Gradient** is the vector of partial derivatives for each dimension.
-  - **Gradient check**: always use the **analytic gradient**, check the results using **numerical gradient**.
-  - Mini-batch gradient descent: common mini-batch sizes are 32, 64, 128 or 256 (many vectorized operation implementations work faster when their inputs are sized in powers of 2), usually based on memory constraints (if any).
-  - **Learning rate** is crucial parameter.

 # Codes
 Vectorized codes are perfered since they are efficient.